uliss/quneiform/readme.txt

 cd builddir
 cmake -DCMAKE_BUILD_TYPE=debug ..
 make
+make install

+By default Cuneiform installs to /usr/local.
+You can specify a different prefix by giving a command line switch "-DCMAKE_INSTALL_PREFIX=/what/ever/you/want" to CMake.

+If you have ImageMagick++ on your system, Cuneiform autodetects and builds against it.
+Then Cuneiform can process any image that ImageMagick knows how to open.
+Otherwise it can only read uncompressed BMP images.

 Running

-You MUST be in the root of the build directory.
-Then just do
+After install you simply run.

-./cuneiform [-l language -o result_file] <image_file>
+cuneiform [-l language -o result_file] <image_file>

 Output is written to pumaout.txt.
 Cuneiform assumes that your image contains only a single column of text.